Mahaboob-Basha-Shaik/FoodOrderingSystem/README.md

 📍 Location: India

 ---
 > _“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House_
+When you have to explain it, it’s bad.” – Shaik Mahaboob Basha_